 SDPA prepares all staff and volunteers at the continuing education events to serve individuals with disabilities in a knowledgeable and sensitive manner.
 This includes respect for autonomy and agency: accommodation for the need for more time to communicate, complete required tasks, and move from one location to the next; and availability of information regarding the location of communication equipment, accessible bathrooms, and ramps.
 Program staff members ensure the identification and availability of staff members to handle inquiries and requests related to disability.

 Course promotional materials are offered in multiple formats and media (print, internet based, radio or television) to ensure wide dissemination.
 Print materials are reviewed to increase accessibility for the visually impaired and are also disseminated on internet-based platforms (website, social media) to increase accessibility.
-When necessary, CE Committee staff members will work with local disability advocacy groups to publicize events to members of the community who may not be reached by traditional media.
+When necessary, CPD Committee staff members will work with local disability advocacy groups to publicize events to members of the community who may not be reached by traditional media.

 CE GRIEVANCE POLICY